The Wilcox - Aiken SC

 Aiken swells during two premier sporting events, its own Steeplechase and neighboring Augusta, GA’s Masters Golf Tournament.
 And when knowledgeable visitors travel to Aiken, The Willcox is the preferred venue.
 Walk into its lobby and you’ll be greeted by their front desk staff, or perhaps their bartender.
 Their oak-lined bar is equidistant to the front desk so it’s an enticing, Bourbon calling diversion to make a right turn, instead of a left.

-In the winter months you’ll be grateful for the romance of a fireplace.
+In the winter months, you’ll be grateful for the romance of a fireplace.
 Since we had driven through temperatures reaching near 100, our gratitude was reserved for the hearty air-conditioner followed by the down blankets and oversized pillows.
 The Willcox hasn’t forgotten how to stock a fine hotel room.
-Naturally there’s a flat screen TV, snacks, and adult beverages.
-There’s also fresh playing cards, downy bathrobes, and a complete sewing kit just in case the morning’s breakfast challenges the button on your jodhpurs.
+Naturally, there’s a flat-screen TV, snacks, and adult beverages.
+There are also fresh playing cards, downy bathrobes, and a complete sewing kit just in case the morning’s breakfast challenges the button on your jodhpurs.

 Although breakfast is continental and self-service, there’s enough variety and calories to cure that hangover or prepare you for the day’s activity, whether that would be a leisurely stroll along Aiken’s downtown or a gallop across one of its many polo fields.